jddixon/xlattice_go/README.md

 xlattice-go
 ===========

-a golang implementation of XLattice
+A golang implementation of XLattice.